 It's crucial for eCommerce brands to showcase their products in the best way possible.
-Although great product photography is an essential component to increasing conversions, eCommerce product videos also help to convert shoppers into customers.
+Although great product photography is an essential component to increase conversions, eCommerce product videos help entice shoppers and convert them into customers.

 The Product Features

 This edit from Patagonia proves that sometimes, less is more.
 The clear and concise walk through focuses on product features and practical applications.
 By staying top-level, the video keeps moving smoothly and retains customer interest.

 This edit also includes multiple camera angles and close-ups to bring the product to life.
 Features like zippers and belt loops, which might have gotten lost in standard product photography, shine front and center.

 If your brand sells solely online, customers miss out on the opportunity to physically touch and feel your products before purchasing.
 Take advantage of a product video by highlighting the important features customers may not originally notice.
 Not only does this improve customer experience, but it also increases conversions.